idris-live/idris-live.github.io/_pages/understanding_dependent_types.md

 > A dependent type is a type whose definition depends on a value.
 A "pair of integers" is a type.
 > A "pair of integers where the second is greater than the first" is a dependent type because of the dependence on the value.

-One canonical introductory example of a dependent type is `Vect n a`, which represents a list of `n` values of type `a`.
+Introductions to dependent types often use the example `Vect n a`, which represents a list of `n` values of type `a`.
+For example, `Vect 3 String` is a list of 3 strings.

 The Idris standard library declares a function `replicate` that creates a vector which repeats a specified value a specified number of times: